How to do a nonsexist wedding

 OR: Have the bride walk to the front with her father, then joined by her mother at the front.
 (This is a compromise in case the father insists on walking the bride to the front, or in case the mother does not want to walk with the bride to the front.)

 Note: Do not simply have the father of the bride say, "Her mother and I." The mother should speak for herself.

-5. If selections from the Bible are to be read, use a translation that uses inclusive language.
-These include the New Revised Standard Version (NRSV), Today's New International Version (TNIV), and The Inclusive Bible.
+If selections from the Bible are to be read, use a translation that uses inclusive language.
+These include the New Revised Standard Version (NRSV), Today's New International Version (TNIV), which is no longer in print, and The Inclusive Bible.
 Translations that do not use inclusive language include the King James Bible (KJB), the Revised Standard Version (RSV), and the old New International Version (NIV).

 To ensure that the readers use an inclusive language translation, ask them to use one.
 If the readers do not know which translations use inclusive language or do not own a Bible that does, type a copy of the reading selection and have the readers use that during the ceremony.

-6. If the officiant intends to use an official wedding form, such as is contained in The Book of Common Prayer and other denominational books, ask to see it.
-If it contains exclusive language, ask that it be changed, or ask that an inclusive language form be followed.
+If the officiant intends to use an official wedding form, such as is contained in The Book of Common Prayer and other denominational books, ask to see it.
+If it contains exclusive language, ask that it be changed (or change it yourself), or ask that an inclusive language form be followed.
 You can find some online or in books.

 Symbols matter.
 They say something important.
 We remember them years later.
 They affect our lives.
 The same is true of words used in significant ceremonies.

 * Thanks to Karen Zemlicka Shenk for this idea.